 If you begin to feel, that you are being undervalued and your ideas are not respected, it is eventually going to result in unhappiness at work.
 Rather than letting all the pent-up frustration reflect in your relationship with your boss, or your performance at work, move on to favorable career prospects, and save yourself from any bitter relationships with your bosses and colleagues.

 If your current organization has recently suffered some losses and is going downhill, it is good to stay alert on new career prospects and save yourself from the effects of a possible recession.
 In such a case, it would be wiser to make the move and find opportunities elsewhere, than waiting to be pushed to make the move.

-If current organization does not give you enough opportunities to grow but your talent gets noticed and you are contacted by recruiters with better opportunities, then, why wait to pick the opportunity.
-When you are being contacted without an application, it suggests, you are at a favorable position and are viewed as a prospective candidate to fill-in a position.
+If the current organization does not give you enough opportunities to grow but your talent gets noticed and you are contacted by recruiters with better opportunities, then, why wait to pick the opportunity.
+When you are being contacted without an application, it suggests, you are in a favorable position and are viewed as a prospective candidate to fill in a position.